 In 2001 he passed the Italian Bar Exam on the first attempt, at a time when approximately 80% of candidates in Rome were rejected at each exam (held annually in two parts, written and oral).

 Mr. Canali holds a qualification to teach the subjects of law and economics in Italian high schools and institutes of higher education.
 In the course of his teaching career, he conducted more than 1,000 classroom hours of lectures on various legal topics.

-Mr Canali is currently licensed by the Washington State Bar Association to practice as a foreign law consultant in Washington State, where his international law consulting firm is based.
+Mr. Canali has been licensed by the Washington State Bar Association since 2009 to practice as a foreign law consultant in Washington State, where his international law consulting firm is based.

-He is a past president of Informat Education Institute, a non-profit organization recognized by the regional government of Lazio, and a past president and founding member of the Italian-American Chamber of Commerce of the Pacific Northwest.
+He is a past president of Informat Education Institute, a non-profit organization recognized by the regional government of Lazio, and a past President and founding member of the Italian-American Chamber of Commerce of the Pacific Northwest based in Seattle, Washington.